tipi di tessuto

 Synthetic fabrics

-The choice between different types of fabrics depends on many factors such as the season, the cut of the garment, the desired fit and the aesthetic result.
-Each category of fabric offers unique properties that adapt to specific sartorial or industrial uses.
+The choice between the different types of fabrics depends on numerous factors such as the season, the cut of the garment, the desired fit, and the aesthetic result.
+Each fabric category offers unique properties that adapt to specific tailoring or industrial uses.

 Natural fabrics – specific applications

-• Cashmere : used in luxury garments such as sweaters, scarves and light but thermal coats.
+• Cashmere: Used in luxury items such as sweaters, scarves, and lightweight yet thermal coats.

-• Silk : Choice for quality blouses, evening dresses, lingerie, scarves and linings.
+• Silk: A choice for blouses, evening dresses, lingerie, scarves, and quality linings.

-• Viscose : Great for flowy dresses, feminine shirts, wrap skirts and lightweight summer pieces.
+• Viscose: Excellent for flowing dresses, feminine shirts, wrap skirts, and lightweight summer garments.

-• Cupro : ideal for linings, lightweight men's shirts and loose-fitting suits.
+• Cupro: Ideal for linings, lightweight men's shirts, and suits slipped.

-• Acetate and triacetate : used in linings, formal dresses, skirts with permanent pleats.
+• Acetate and triacetate: used in linings, formal dresses, and skirts with permanent pleats.

 Synthetic fabrics – specific applications